 How do HIV drugs offer protection?

-HIV drugs prevent the virus replicating in the body of someone with HIV.
+HIV drugs prevent the virus replicating in the body of someone living with HIV.
 If the therapy is working well, after a certain time it will not be possible to detect HIV in the person's blood.
 This is referred to as a viral load which is below the detection threshold.
 There will be very little – if any – of the virus detectable in sperm, vaginal secretions, other bodily fluids or in the body's mucous membranes either.
 At this stage, it is highly unlikely that HIV will be passed on to sexual partners.

 What conditions must be met to ensure that therapies offer protection?